katemilano/professionalREADMEgenerator/README.md

 ## Description

-This project allows you to run through the terminal in order to answer a series of questions about your own project ad then takes the information and creates a readme file.
+This project allows you to run through the terminal in order to answer a series of questions about your own project and then takes the information and creates a readme file.

 ## Table of Content